-It always occurred to me that all this pastiche making was producing were sometimes amusing, too often ugly and pointless poems, films, and artwork.
-It seemed more the gesture, the offhand flick of the wrist instead of the stylistic signature of an intelligence that was shrewdly weight the materials at hand.
-Sometimes, of course, it is nothing more than two things joined together in willful defiance of whether anything makes aesthetic or intellectual sense; the result is more primal, cynical, and vindictive even, such as Bob Dylan singing Christmas songs.
-The conveniently avant gardish in our ranks might claim genius for Dylan's scruffy vocal and equate it with the thorny rasp of the best blues singers, certainly artists in a style that has redefined the modern ideal of good singing.
+It seemed more the gesture, the off-hand flick of the wrist instead of the stylistic signature of intelligence that shrewdly weighted the materials at hand.
+Sometimes, of course, it is nothing more than two things joined in willful defiance of whether anything makes aesthetic or intellectual sense; the result is more primal, cynical, and vindictive even, such as Bob Dylan singing Christmas songs.
+The convenience of untutored "avant gard" thinking in our ranks might claim genius for Dylan's scruffy vocal and equate it with the thorny rasp of the best blues singers, certainly artists in a style that has redefined the modern ideal of good singing.
 I wouldn't compare this to an old blues singer: they can at least carry a tune.
 Muddy Waters, Howlin Wolf, Bessie Smith, even genius spawn Tom Waits can rise above the melody line with their rattled vocal equipment and lend the lyrics the qualities of nuance, texture, rhythmic interplay with the instrumental arrangement.
-What's most notable about Dylan's singing, once you get past the oddness, is the flat reading; this is grudgingly workman like.There isn't a traceable sense of joy, spiritual uplift.
-Even the comfort of ironic distancing, the Brechtian alienation effect, is lacking.
-This is simply awful, sad coming from a man of his genius.
-This is something that was conceptually brilliant in 1970 when he released his four sides of deliberate schlock "Self Portrait", with different vocal affectations, orchestral arrangements, vocal choruses, odd song selection and a host of other purposefully non-Dylanesque elements.
+What's most notable about Dylan's singing, once you get past the oddness, is the flat reading; it's grudgingly workmanlike.

-It was a burden to listen to, MOR; it was a prank that did not pay dividends for taking it seriously.
-The concept has not aged well, and repeating the gimmick here just strikes me as a near tragedy.
+It was a burden to listen to, the Middle Of the Road playlist ; it was a prank that did not pay dividends for taking it seriously.
+It was a prank that was also an entreaty to the gathered fans who interpreted what he did or didn't do, said or didn't say as gestures signifying the movement of history; I'm not one to put words in the mouths of men or women greater than I , but here goes>"Knock it off, you guys."The concept has not aged well, and repeating the gimmick here just strikes me as a near tragedy.
 It is schlock, and it doesn't matter whose name is on it.
 Dylan, I think, is up to his old game of screwing with the heads of people who take him too seriously.
 He may love this tune, love singing it, but I still think his intention is to throw another wrench into the mechanics that insist he is something more than a brilliant songwriter.